aidanperez2000/CS611_Arcade/README.md

 -	Board.java: Manages the game board of specified width and height.
 -	Tile.java: Tracks the tile ID, coordinates, and labels in the sliding puzzle game.
 -	Box.java: Represents a box in the Dots and Boxes game, tracking completion status and owner.
+- CellValue.java: Enum class that contains the different possible values in the Quoridor board array
 -	Edge.java: Represents a line connecting dots in the Dots and Boxes game, tracking activation status and owner.
 -	Player.java: Stores player information, including name, score, and player ID.
 -	DotsAndBoxes.java: Allows users to play the Dots and Boxes game.
 -	Game.java: Base game class that other games inherit from.
 -	Orientation.java: Enum that includes “HORIZONTAL” and “VERTICAL,” used to track edge direction.
 -	Piece.java: Base component class; other classes that require coordinates and labels inherit from it.
+- Quoridor.java: Class for playing the Quoridor game.
+- QuoridorPlayer.java: Class for Quoridor players, inherits from the Player class, also keeps track of walls remaining that a player has
+- QuoridorRenderer.java: Used for rendering Quoridor board, implements Renderer interface
 -	SlidingPuzzle.java: Allows users to play the sliding puzzle game.
 -	DotsAndBoxesRenderer.java: Renders the Dots and Boxes game interface.
 -	SlidePuzzleRenderer.java: Renders the sliding puzzle game interface.